VCityTeam/UD-SV/Tools/ToolGeoTriples.md

 [Wiki documentation](https://github.com/LinkedEOData/GeoTriples/wiki)

 **WARNING** thus far testing with XML files is prone to `java.lang.OutOfMemoryError: Java heap space` exceptions.
+GeoTriples appears to work better with GML 2 which has a much smaller data model (XML Schema) than GML 3.
+Tests with CityGML 2.0 (which uses GML 3.1) have been unsuccessful due to this size limitation, even when testing with 32 GBs of RAM and the -Xmx java flag.

-It is recommended to transform shapefiles instead as this appear to be less buggy after testing (as of 29/06/2021).
+For this reason it is recommended to transform shapefiles instead as this appear to be less buggy after testing (as of 29/06/2021).

 Also note that when building GeoTriples from the source, JDK 11 is unsupported.
 Use at most JDK 10.